smart-transport/smart-transport.github.io/about.md

 layout: page
 title: "About"
 description: "Why use Project Pages?"
-header-img: "img/home-bg.jpg"
+header-img: "img/mcgill_univ_winter.gif"
 ---

-Project Pages is a research blog tool that allows you to quickly show your latest results to an advisor, collaborators or your mom.
+Project Pages is a research blog tool that allows you to quickly show your latest results to an advisor, collaborators or you

+{% include projectmenu.html %}